rolfschr/ColoredLogcat/README.md

 $> adb logcat -v time | grep --line-buffered  `adb shell ps | grep com.android.chrome | cut -c 10-15` | coloredlogcat.py
 ```

-If you restart your app often, you may want to consider using `endless.sh`.
+If you restart your app often, you may want to consider putting `endless.sh` in your $PATH.
 This script is a wrapper around `coloredlogcat.py` and expects the app's package name as argument:

 ```
 $> endless.sh com.android.chrome